VoliJS/Type-R/docs/chapters/observable.md

 ### `event` "update" (collection, options)

-Single event triggered after any number of records have been added or removed from a collection.
+Single event triggered after any number of models have been added or removed from a collection.

 ### `event` "sort" (collection, options)

 When the collection has been re-sorted.

-### `event` "add" (record, collection, options)
+### `event` "add" (model, collection, options)

-When a record is added to a collection.
+When a model is added to a collection.

-### `event` "remove" (record, collection, options)
+### `event` "remove" (model, collection, options)

-When a record is removed from a collection.
+When a model is removed from a collection.

-### `event` "change" (record, options)
+### `event` "change" (model, options)

-When a record inside of the collection is changed.
+When a model inside of the collection is changed.

 ## Events mixin